raaaouf/simple-music-player-js/README.md

 ## Credit 💙
-thanks to   [Voicu Apostol](https://dribbble.com/shots/3533847-Mini-Music-Player) for cool his design.
+thanks to [Voicu Apostol](https://dribbble.com/shots/3533847-Mini-Music-Player) for his cool design.

 ## TODO 🙌
- ### find a music api and link it with a backend to this project
+ - find a music api and link it with a backend to this project
- ### mprove the design , add more features
+ - improve the design , add more features

 ## Contributing 🙌
 ### Step 1